Kapadokia-Titus/What2Eat/README.md

-# Getting Started with Create React App
+# Welcome to What2Eat

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Its is a food ordering application where users can order food of their choice.
+In this example, we are simulating dummy food items

 ## Available Scripts